|Coordinates:||21.1599 N 156.8042 W|

 Papalaua Falls are located at the beginning of one such valley - called Papalaua Valley, also Hāka'a'ano.
 It is some 1.2 km long, up to 1.4 km long - and sides of the valley are more than 800 m tall.
 Sun in this deep valley shines only for part of the day.
 Valley is isolated - one can leave it by water or by hard climbing.
 In earlier times here lived Hawaiians and at late period - Chinese, there still are seen remnants of terraces for growing taro.
 Nowadays valley is not inhabited.

 Papalaua Falls have formed on Kawai Nui Stream.
 Contrary to most waterfalls of Moloka'i, Papalaua Falls are perennial, e.g. flowing also in the dry period of the year.
-Estimated medium volume is 1 m³ per second.
+Estimated average volume is 1 m³ per second.
 In rainy season (November - March) falls can become very powerful.